Photodetachment energy of negative hydrogen ions: Theory

 Having addressed relativistic corrections for helium-like systems, we now turn to the first-order QED contributions, whose dominant component, the self-energy, presents the greatest computational challenge.
 The effective Hamiltonian describing the dominant QED contribution, namely the electron self-energy, for two-electron atoms reads

 and includes the effect of the anomalous magnetic moment of the electron ($3/8$ term), c.f.
 Eq. (\ref{eq:ESE}).
 This correction was first derived by Araki \cite{Araki1957} and Sucher \cite{Sucher1958}, and for more modern derivations, the reader may consult Refs. \cite[section 13.3.2]{JentschuraAdkins2022book} and \cite{Pachucki1998}.
-The central technical challenge of this work is the accurate evaluation of the Bethe logarithm $\ln(k_{0}/\mathrm{Ry})$ for negative hydrogen ions.
-Owing to its critical role in the dominant QED corrections, we devote Appendix \ref{sec:Many-body-Bethe-logarithm} to a detailed formulation of the Bethe logarithm for a general $N$-body system with arbitrary charges and masses, together with a description of the high-accuracy numerical strategy used in its computation.
-As noted above, for the ground state we have $\big<\boldsymbol{s}_{1}\cdot\boldsymbol{s}_{2}\big>=-3/4$, and the expectation value of the $Q(\boldsymbol{r}_{ij})$ term, with respect to $\psi$ which solves Eq. (\ref{eq:3body2body}), is given by
+The central technical challenge of this work is the accurate evaluation of the Bethe logarithm $\ln(k_{0}/\mathrm{Ry})$ for negative hydrogen ions, for which we followed the approach of Korobov \cite{Korobov2012}.
+Because of its critical role in the dominant QED corrections, Appendix \ref{sec:Many-body-Bethe-logarithm} presents its formulation for a general $N$-body system with arbitrary charges and masses, the high-accuracy numerical strategy used in its computation, and possible routes for further improvement.
+In practice, the Bethe logarithm is evaluated using Eq.~(\ref{eq:BetheTilde}).